schweits/kubernetes-ingress/docs/content/installation/migration/ingress-nginx.md

 * [GlobalConfiguration]({{<relref "configuration/global-configuration/globalconfiguration-resource">}})
 * [Policy]({{<relref "configuration/policy-resource">}})

-### Configuring SSL Termination and HTTP Path-Based Routing
+### Configuring SSL termination and HTTP path-based routing
 The following two code examples correspond to a Kubernetes Ingress Resource and an [NGINX VirtualServer Resource]({{<relref "configuration/virtualserver-and-virtualserverroute-resources">}}).
 Although the syntax and indentation is different, they accomplish the same basic Ingress functions, used for SSL termination and Layer 7 path-based routing.

 **Kubernetes Ingress Resource**